octopus-network/octopus-docs/src/general/octopus-staking.md

 ### Auto-unbond

-In LPoS, if the validator does not generate blocks normally within 3 consecutive reward cycles, the contract will automatically unbond the staking, and they can withdraw the staked OCTs after the unbond period.
+In LPoS, if the validator does not generate blocks normally within 3 consecutive reward cycles (about 3 days), it will be removed from the validator set.
+But the existing rewards still can be claimed, and the staked OCTs would be withdrawable after the unbond period.

 ### Slashing